cubee-cb/linux-vr-compat/README.md

 - VRChat
     - World "Connecting" screens are broken.
 - Beat Saber
+    - Modding with Beat Saber Mod Manager.
+    - Mods do not load with GE-Proton9-18, but do with Proton Experimental.
 - Pistol Whip
     - First launch takes ages.
 - The Lab